 For periodical publications, the limit is one article from any one issue, or more if the articles are needed for the same research or course of study.
 Periodical publications can be in hard copy or electronic form, and may include journals, newspapers, and magazines.

 The reasonable portion rule does not apply to artistic works, sound recordings, films and videos, or broadcasts.
-Instead, you need to consider the five fairness factors if you want to copy any portion of these.
-Refer to Copying audiovisual items for more information.
+Instead, you need to consider the Copyright Act's five fairness factors if you want to copy any portion of these.